gone-still/ai/machineLearning/movieRecommender/README.md

 Movie recommendation system based on genres.
 Given a set of genres (3 max), it returns the most likely movie titles that contain such genres.
 The core idea is cosine distance-measured embeddings between movie titles and genres.
 A DNN is used to obtain the embeddings.
+The IMDB dataset was used...
+Some of the logged genres for certain movies are questionable, but the dataset was provided "as-is".
+Albeit, with the movies with no genres were previously removed.

 Some results for the "Horror" + "Thriller" query: